EnoxSoftware/HoloLensWithOpenCVForUnityExample/README.md

 ## Setup
 1. Download the latest release unitypackage.
 [HoloLensWithOpenCVForUnityExample.unitypackage](https://github.com/EnoxSoftware/HoloLensWithOpenCVForUnityExample/releases)
 1. Create a new project.
 (HoloLensWithOpenCVForUnityExample)
+    * Change the platform to UWP in the "Build Settings" window.
 1. Import the OpenCVForUnity.
     * Setup the OpenCVForUnity.
 (Tools > OpenCV for Unity > Set Plugin Import Settings)
     * Move the "OpenCVForUnity/StreamingAssets/haarcascade_frontalface_alt.xml" and "OpenCVForUnity/StreamingAssets/lbpcascade_frontalface.xml" to the "Assets/StreamingAssets/" folder.